Last updated: October 27, 2020

 Entry and Exit Requirements:

 - Are U.S. citizens permitted to enter?
-U.S. citizens cannot travel directly from the United States to Portugal for tourism.
+No, U.S. citizens cannot travel directly from the United States to Portugal for non-essential travel (i.e. tourism).

 Border controls are the sole jurisdiction of the Government of Portugal, Embassy Lisbon cannot provide you with authorization to enter or facilitate entry on your behalf.